Legal Document Assistant FAQs

-A Self Litigant, In Pro Per or In Per Se are for persons using Self-help services includes performing the following:
+A Self Litigant, In Pro Per or In Per Se is for persons using Self-help services including performing the following:

 Filing and serving legal forms and documents at the specific direction of a person who is representing themselves in a legal matter.

 Is a Legal Document Assistant a legal Attorney?

 What is Legal Advice?

 What is legally required of you or the other party;